Jennifer Lopez Breaks Down In Tears During Emotional Moment On ‘World Of Dance’

 “You say, ‘I’m powerful and you cannot break me'” Jennifer then continued, before heading over to the dance group for a big group hug as she cried.
 Lopez then told the contestants “Go kill ’em okay?” while her voice broke with emotion.

-In her piece to camera, the emotional Shades of Blue actress continued by saying, “The love that she has for dance heals.
+In her piece to the camera, the emotional Shades of Blue actress continued by saying, “The love that she has for dance heals.
 I want them to know that art does heal that it does get better.
 That it will make you stronger.”

 Writing in the caption of the video that saw her crying with the dance troupe, Jennifer admitted that the episode was another emotional one for her.